mahajialirezaei/to_stay_or_not_to_stay/README.md

 ```sh
 python main.py
 ```
-Modify the parameters and dataset as needed to customize the analysis.
+Modify parameters in the configuration file or script to customize the analysis according to your dataset.

 ## Technologies Used
-- Python
-- Pandas
-- Matplotlib
-- Scikit-learn
+- **Python**: Core programming language
+- **Pandas**: Data manipulation and analysis
+- **Matplotlib & Seaborn**: Data visualization
+- **Scikit-learn**: Machine learning modeling (if applicable)

 ## Contributing
 Contributions are welcome!
-If you'd like to improve the project, feel free to fork the repository and submit a pull request.
+To contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -m 'Add a new feature'`).
+4. Push to your branch (`git push origin feature-branch`).
+5. Open a pull request.

 ## Contact
-For any questions or suggestions, reach out via [GitHub](https://github.com/mahajialirezaei).
+For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/mahajialirezaei/to_stay_or_not_to_stay/issues).